octue/check-semantic-version/README.md

 [![black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/ambv/black)

 # Semantic version checker
-A GitHub action and command-line tool that automatically checks if a package's semantic version is correct.
+A GitHub action that automatically checks if a package's semantic version is correct.
 It compares the semantic version specified in the given type of "version source" file against the expected semantic version calculated from the commits since the last tagged version in the git history.
 This is determined according to the mandatory `git-mkver` configuration file in the working directory.
 If the version source file and the expected version